How to Use PartyTown with GA4 Events

 </script>

-Now if we check the performance, one of the measurement point DCL, notice the DCL move way earlier then before, DCL means that browser is ready to execute client script, which is execution become earlier by using the partytown.
+Now if we check the performance, one of the measurement points is DCL (DOMContentLoaded).
+Notice that the DCL moves much earlier than before.
+DCL means that the browser is ready to execute client scripts, so execution starts earlier by using Partytown.

-Also, notice the gtag.js script load after the DCL, and then lots of request to the analytics.google.com for GA4 events, before those works was done at the main thread, now if you check the worker thread at partytown getting busy during that time.
+Also, notice that gtag.js loads after the DCL, and then there are lots of requests to analytics.google.com for GA4 events.
+Before, this work was done on the main thread.
+Now, if you check the worker thread, you'll see Partytown getting busy during that time.

 Conclusion